 In this stage, to improve camera control accuracy and structural guidance, besides the relative camera pose, we utilize DriveStudio~\cite{drivestudio} to reconstruct 3DGS representations and render novel-trajectory 3DGS renderings as additional conditions.
 The renderings $V_{gs}$ are encoded by the same 3D VAE encoder and patchified to obtain $x_{gs} \in \mathbb{R}^{f \times l \times d}$.
 We then augment $x_{gs}$ with the relative camera-pose embedding and frame embedding:

-To integrate 3DGS features effectively, each DiT block introduces two additional components: a \textit{Rendering Attention} and a \textit{Cross Attention}, while the self-attention parameters from stage~1 are kept frozen.
+To integrate 3DGS features effectively, each DiT block introduces two additional components: a \textit{Rendering Attention} and a \textit{Cross Attention}.
 The \textit{Rendering Attention} serves as an auxiliary self-attention layer that refines spatio–temporal representations within the 3DGS rendering latent space.
 It shares the same structure as the self-attention used in stage~1 but is named differently to avoid confusion.
-The \textit{Cross Attention} then fuses the rendering latent features $\bar{x}_{gs}$ with the diffusion latent $\bar{x}_i = \text{SelfAttn}(x_i)$ to enhance structural and geometric consistency between the generated and target trajectories.
-The self-attention modules from stage~1 remain frozen to preserve their camera-controlled generation capability, ensuring that $\bar{x}_i$ already encodes coarse camera transformations when interacting with 3DGS rendering features.
-This design encourages the model to leverage the geometric cues embedded in 3DGS renderings for fine-grained view refinement.
-Without this constraint, the model tends to overfit to artifact-repair behaviors on 3DGS renderings rather than assisting the first-stage module in camera relocalization, leading to failure cases similar to repair-based models during inference.
+The \textit{Cross Attention} then fuses the rendering latent features $\bar{x}_{gs}$ with the diffusion latent $\bar{x}_i = \text{SelfAttn}(x_i)$ to achieve geometric alignment between the generated and target trajectories.
+The self-attention modules from stage~1 remain frozen to ensure that $\bar{x}_i$ has already undergone coarse camera transformations when interacting with the 3DGS rendering features.

+The primary advantage of this two-stage design over a single-stage alternative lies in the reduced complexity of geometric alignment.
+By the time the diffusion latents interact with the 3DGS rendering features, they have already undergone a coarse viewpoint transformation.
+This significantly reduces the difficulty for the model to align the geometric features of both inputs to infer novel-trajectory geometry, thereby effectively mitigating the tendency to collapse into a trivial restoration of 3DGS rendering artifacts.
 Training in this stage also follows Eq.~\ref{eq:flow_matching}, but with the condition $c_{\text{cam}}$ extended to include both the relative pose embedding and the 3DGS rendering latent.
 Finally, during inference, the 3D VAE decoder reconstructs the novel-trajectory video $V_t$ from the stage~2 latent representation, achieving precise camera control and structural consistency.